 Exhibit No. Description 1.1 Form of Underwriting Agreement.
 1.2 Form of Underwriters' Warrant (to be included in Exhibit 1.1).
 3.1 Amended and Restated Certificate of Incorporation.
 3.2 Amended and Restated By-laws.
 4.1 Specimen Common Stock Certificate.
 4.2 Form of Warrant.
 5.1 Opinion of Graubard Miller.
 10.1 2019 Incentive Equity Plan.
 10.2 Amended and Restated License Agreement between the Company and Life Science Biosensor Diagnostics Pty Ltd. 10.3 Master Services Agreement between the Company and IQ3Corp Limited.
 10.4 Medical Affairs Services Agreement between the Company and Clinical Research Corporation.
 10.5 Form of Employment Agreement between the Company and Mr. Simeonidis.
 10.6 Form of Employment Agreement between the Company and Dr. Becker.
 10.7 Form of Employment Agreement between the Company and Mr. Sakiris.
 10.8 Form of Lock-Up Agreement.
 10.9 Letter of Financial Assistance from iQnovate Limited.
 10.10 Letter of Financial Assistance from iQX Limited.
+10.11 Form of Letter of Equity Support from iQnovate Limited.
+10.12 Form of Letter of Equity Support from iQX Limited.
 21.1 List of Subsidiaries.
 23.1 Consent of BDO East Coast Partnership.
 23.2 Consent of Graubard Miller (to be included in Exhibit 5.1).
-24.1 Power of Attorney.
+24.1 Power of Attorney (included on the signature page of this Registration Statement).